All Episodes

 Well, fine.

-Have him find out, and then keep him alive so he can tell us.
+Have him find out and then keep him alive so he can tell us.

-But he's doing a stand-up as this thing's rolling down the road, and there's a car bomb there.
+But he's doing a stand-up as this thing's rolling down the road and there's a car bomb there.

 Somebody at ABC owes us an explanation as to why they sent their anchor into a war zone.

-But you know, what where where's the scandal there?
+But, you know, where's the scandal there?

 There's no attempt to find any Bush's fault.

-Why we wouldn't have had to send him over to Iraq if Bush hadn't lied us into this war.
+Like, we wouldn't have had to send him over to Iraq if Bush hadn't lied us into this war.

-Uh Mike, you have that PSA?
+You have that PSA?

-It's not a barely PSA.
+It's not barely a PSA.

-Um well, I guess we can't find it.
+Well, I guess we can't find it.

 Don't go away, folks.